directus/docs/content/tutorials/7.workflows/generate-social-posts-with-gpt-4-and-directus-automate.md

 ## Save Social Post

 Running the flow will generate a new social post, and now it must be saved in the item.
 Create an **Update Data** operation and give it full access permissions.
-On the Articles collection, access the <span v-pre>{{$trigger.body.keys[0]}}</span> item.
+On the Articles collection, access the `{{$trigger.body.keys[0]}}` item.

 Add the following Payload: